 AR antagonism can be measured in vitro by transient or stable transactivation assays to evaluate nuclear receptor activation.
-There is already a validated assay for AR (ant)agonism adopted by the OECD, Test No. 458: Stably Transfected Human Androgen Receptor Transcriptional Activation Assay for Detection of Androgenic Agonist and Antagonist Activity of Chemicals (OECD, 2016).
-The stably transfected AR-EcoScreenTM cell line should be used for the assay and is freely available for the Japanese Collection of Research Bioresources (JCRB) Cell Bank under reference number JCRB1328.
+There is already a validated assay for AR (ant)agonism adopted by the OECD, Test No. 458: Stably Transfected Human Androgen Receptor Transcriptional Activation Assay for Detection of Androgenic Agonist and Antagonist Activity of Chemicals ([OECD, 2016](#)).
+The stably transfected AR-EcoScreenTM cells ([Satoh et al. 2004](#)) should be used for the assay and are freely available from the Japanese Collection of Research Bioresources (JCRB) Cell Bank under reference number JCRB1328.

-Other assays include the AR-CALUX reporter gene assay that is derived from human U2-OS cells stably transfected with the human AR and an AR responsive reporter gene (van der Burg et al, 2010).
+Other assays include the AR-CALUX reporter gene assay that is derived from human U2-OS cells stably transfected with the human AR and an AR responsive reporter gene ([Sonneveld et al. 2004](#); [van der Burg et al. 2010](#)), various transiently transfected reporter cell lines ([Körner et al. 2004](#)), and more.